 Fire Risk Maintenance

-Cedar Beetle has fire risk reduction methods that work.
+Bader Rail has fire risk reduction methods that work.
 Live and dead growth, debris, tumbleweeds, etc. can create a major fire hazard to wooden railway bridges, trestles, box culverts and other track carrying structures.

 In the southern United States, where local temperatures can reach triple-digit highs, the additional heat generated by the friction of passing train wheels can cause track temperatures to rise to dangerous heights, potentially igniting nearby grasses and weeds that can act as kindling for rapidly moving wildfires.
 Not only is this a highly dangerous situation for local communities and wildlife, but these fires can easily spread to the oil preserved timbers used to form the foundation of railroad bridges and trestles, causing them to catch fire and destroy the underlying support system for the train tracks.